High-Hand/Outlier-Algorithm/README.md

 # Outlier_Algrithm
-fast way to find the outliers
+A fast way to find the outliers

 data:      the original points

-in_out:inline-points and outline-points
+in_out:    inline-points and outline-points

-result:inline_points
+result:    inline_points

-anchor：std, mean and min of rank
+anchor：   std, mean and min of rank

-level:the trend from 0 to 10
+level:    the trend from 0 to 10

-score:the score of center aggregation degree
+score:    the score of center aggregation degree

 Samples: